 (…existing texts…)

 (#1656)An MLD that requests or accepts multi-link (re)setup for any two links ensures that each link is located on different nonoverlapping channels.

+(#3220)If the link on which the (Re)Association Request frame was received cannot be accepted by the AP MLD, the AP MLD shall treat the multi-link (re)setup as a failure and shall not accept any requested links.
+Otherwise, the multi-link (re)setup is successful.(#6629)

 (…existing texts…)

 TGbe editor: Modify 35.3.5.4 Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup(#6700) as follows: (track change on)

 35.3.5.4 Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup(#6700)